nik1t7n/get-git/README.md

 ## How It Works

-Under the hood, the GitHub Assistant employs a combination of modern Python technologies:
+Under the hood, the Get Git employs a combination of modern Python technologies:

 - **Asynchronous Magic:**
   Using `asyncio` and `httpx`, all network operations are performed asynchronously to keep the tool lightning-fast and responsive. ⚡